Check out some of the best places to snag delicious bites and the most ideal spots to have a picnic while enjoying the beauty of Stockton, CA.

 Local's Tip: This regional park has an entry fee for cars, trailers, and pets.
 Click above for pricing.

 The University Park World Peace Rose Garden shines with words of inspiration and colorful bloom.
 Enjoy a picnic on the lawn or sitting on a bench under a nearby oak tree.
 No matter what time of year you stop by, the garden always brings peace and calm to those who read the messages scattered throughout the beautifully designed garden.
 Leave your own message of peace and it will be added to the online collection.

-Local's Tip: bathrooms available for store patrons so be sure to pop in and drop some cash to support them.
+Local's Tip: Bathrooms are available for store patrons, so be sure to pop in and drop some cash to support them.

 In the heart of Stockton you can enjoy one of the most beloved gathering spaces for locals.
 Victory Park is home to the Haggin Museum, the Gerry Dunlap Rose Garden, and plenty of space to enjoy a picnic.
 Set up near one of the two ponds in front of the museum, or head back behind the building and enjoy wide open spaces to spread out.

-If you haven't ever watched a ship come into our out of the Port of Stockton, this is the place for you.
-Inside Louis Park, Dad's Point is a great place to sit and watch the ships roll in and out of the port.
+If you haven't ever watched a ship come into or out of the Port of Stockton, this is the place for you.
+Inside Louis Park, Dad's Point is a great place to sit and watch the ships roll in and out.
 Huge tankers and cargo ships from across the globe will glide through the water in front of you.
 It doesn't matter how old you are, seeing something like that is pretty amazing.

 Another Great Blog from Our Expert TeamSend An Email